Glossary of Terms

 Garden State Guarantee

-The Garden State Guarantee (GSG) is a last-dollar program created to assist New Jersey residents in affording the cost of their education.
+The GSG is comprised of three tiers to assist students in affording the cost of their education.

 Learn more about the Garden State Guarantee at stockton.edu/gsg.